core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 {: #function-update title="Functions for deriving a new OSCORE Security Context" artwork-align="left"}

-## Key Update with Forward Secrecy # {#ssec-derive-ctx}
+## Key Update # {#ssec-derive-ctx}

-This section defines the actual KUDOS procedure performed by two peers to update their OSCORE keying material.
+In this section, we define the KUDOS procedure that two peers use to refresh their OSCORE keying material.
+Using KUDOS as described in this section will achieve forward secrecy for the new keying material produced by the execution of KUDOS.
+For peers unable to support forward secrecy, {{no-fs-mode}} provides an alternative approach, allowing key updates without forward secrecy.
+This alternative ensures that also very constrained peers, without the ability to store information to persistant memory, are able to use KUDOS, although without achieving forward secrecy.

 A peer can run KUDOS for active rekeying at any time, or for a variety of more compelling reasons.
 These include the (approaching) expiration of the OSCORE Security Context, approaching limits for the key usage {{I-D.ietf-core-oscore-key-limits}}, application policies, and imminent exhaustion of the OSCORE Sender Sequence Number space.